 This is the only modular layout in the United States that employs fully operational block signaling and computer control.
 We have learned that there are a few others who have followed our lead on a limited basis, but not to this extent.
 We could have done it using Team Digital products as well, but chose to stay with Digitrax because of greater familiarity with them and company support.
 Either way we could have achieved the same effect, but we also wanted to track train movement as we operate multiple trains on each mainline.
 The computer option best met our needs, and also allows us to run fully automatic.

 What we did was this.
-We have two four module sets and six three module sets, each with a number of turnouts and three mainlines.
+We have two four module sets and six three module sets, plus the yard, each with a number of turnouts and three mainlines.
 We prewired 44pin sockets for SE8C boards.
 Those sockets were wired to terminal strips 1” away..
 They were secured it to the underside of one of the modules in each 4 module set.
 They are located halfway around the layout from each other.
 For detection, each module set received a BDL168.
 The inside rail of each track was isolated within the module set and wired for detection.
 A Molex plug connected to the isolated rails was used to connect the modules together within the set once assembled, using 14ga stranded wire.
 The buss line connections were made more robust to accommodate DCC.
 Each module set uses at least one DS64 for turnout control.
 There are 11 DS64s.
 All of these devises are tied together with LocoNet cables after assembly, except for modules that have multiple boards.
 In those cases, short LocoNet cables are left in place when stored.